Scaling behaviour of charged particles generated in Xe$-$Xe collisions at $\sqrt{s_{\rm{NN}}}$ = 5.44 TeV using the AMPT model: The AMPT Model

 \section{The AMPT Model}

 A hybrid transport Monte Carlo model, the AMPT model simulates the heavy-ion collisions at ultra-relativistic energies~\cite{Lin:2005vza,Lin:2011aca}.
+It consists of four subprocesses: the initialization of the collision, partonic transport, hadronization (i.e., conversion from the partonic to the hadronic phase), and finally, hadronic transport~\cite{Zhang:1999vza}.
 As in all models the outcome particle distributions are dependent on the input parameters which include initial partonic phase and final hadronic phase.
-It has two modes of operation, the Default (DF) mode and the String Melting (SM) mode.
-These two modes differ in the hadronization process and consists of four subprocesses; the initialization of the collision, partonic transport, hadronization mechanism (i.e., conversion from the partonic to the hadronic phase), and finally, the hadronic transport~\cite{Zhang:1999vza}.
+The two modes of the AMPT model, the Default (DF) mode and the String Melting (SM) mode, differ in the hadronization process.
 The initial conditions are taken from the HIJING (Heavy Ion Jet Interaction Generator)~\cite{Wang:1991abc} event generator that gives the spatial and the momentum distributions of minijet partons accompanied by soft string excitations.
 Radiations originating from various states of HIJING are kept off.
 The partonic interactions are simulated using Zhang's Parton Cascade (ZPC) model~\cite{Lin:2005vza}, which emphasizes two-body interactions for which the cross sections were obtained based on perturbative Quantum Chromodynamics (pQCD).

-Minijet partons and excited strings are the part of initial conditions of HIJING in case of the AMPT in default mode.
-The minijet partons undergo scatterings via the ZPC model.
-After the partonic phase ends, these partons recombine into strings, which then fragment into hadrons using the Lund string fragmentation model.
-In contrast, the String Melting mode converts all excited strings from HIJING into partons before the parton cascade begins.
+After the partonic phase ends, these partons recombine with their parent strings, which then fragment into hadrons using the Lund string fragmentation model \cite{Andersson1983}.
+In contrast, in the SM mode, all excited strings from HIJING first fragment into hadrons using the LUND fragmentation and then convert to partons according to their flavour and spin~\cite{Lin2002} before the parton cascade begins.
 These partons, along with the minijet partons, undergo scatterings via ZPC.
-After partonic interactions cease, hadronization is performed using a quark coalescence model.
-The hadronic interactions in both modes are modeled using the A Relativistic Transport (ART) model~\cite{Lin:2005vza}, which has been extended to include additional reaction channels relevant at higher energies.
-The hadronic phase continues until kinetic freeze-out, after which further hadronic interactions are assumed to not affect the final observables~\cite{Lin:2011aca}.
+After the partonic interactions cease, hadronization is carried out using a quark coalescence model.
+Thus the SM mode offers an improved description of collective behaviour and multi-particle correlations compared to the default mode, where particle production is largely governed by string fragmentation.
+In both modes, the subsequent hadronic interactions are modeled using the A Relativistic Transport (ART) model~\cite{Lin:2005vza}, which has been extended to include additional reaction channels relevant at higher energies.
+The hadronic phase continues until kinetic freeze-out, beyond which further interactions are assumed not to affect the final observables ~\cite{Lin:2011aca}.